abhishek-kumar-code/Redfish_Public/TelemetryWhitePaper.md

 # Telemetry Model
 The Telemetry model has a Telemetry Service with four subordinate collection resources for:

-* Metric definitions - From metric characteristics and other metadata
+* Metric definitions - for metric characteristics and other metadata
 * Metric report definitions - for requesting that metric reports be generated
 * Metric reports - for logging of metric reports, if requested
 * Metric triggers - for requesting that metrics be monitored against threshold triggers